cdoremus/deno-blog/posts/DRAFT_Testing_Fresh_Components,_Middleware_and_Handlers_with_fresh-testing-library.2023-10-15.md

 The `fresh-testing-library` contains two ways for simulating user interactions: `fireEvent` and `userEvent`.

 The `fireEvent` function is used for simple interactions with the UI, while `userEvent` simulated the subtile nature of UI interaction.
-For instance when a button is pressed, `fireEvent.click` would cover the DOM click event, but `userEvent.click` encompasses the focus, hover, keydown and keyup events in addition to the click event.
-In other words, `userEvent`
+For instance when a button is pressed, `fireEvent.click` would cover the DOM click event, but `userEvent.click` encompasses the hover, keydown and keyup events in addition to the click event.
+In other words, `userEvent` more closely behaves the way users would ([see this article for more details](https://blog.mimacom.com/react-testing-library-fireevent-vs-userevent/)).

 ### Using `fireEvent`